Skip to Main Content Skip to Main Navigation

 Q: How can I apply as a non-degree student?

-A: Please complete the Undergraduate Non-Degree application and then upload to the Undergraduate Admissions File Drop along with the most recent college transcript or proof of Bachelor’s degree.
+A: To apply as a non-degree student, please click here to log in with your Lehman Credentials or click here to create an account.
+Please complete the application and attach the most recent college transcript or proof of bachelor’s degree.
+Your application will be reviewed, and you will be notified via email when your application has been processed.
 Please note, the non-refundable $65 application processing fee will be added to your CUNYfirst account.

 Q: I was a non-degree student, but now wish to continue as a degree-seeking student.
 How do I go about changing my status?